citp/privacy-policy-historical/b/br/bro/brooksrunning.com.md

 ### Information You Provide to Us

 We collect information you provide directly to us.
 For example, we collect information when you: access or use the Services; purchase our products; participate in a survey, contest, promotion, activity, or event; subscribe to our newsletter; communicate with us via third-party social media sites; request customer support; or otherwise communicate with us.
-The types of information we may collect directly from you include your name, email address, postal address, phone number, birth date, photographs, information about your exercise habits, demographic information, and transaction history.
+The types of information we may collect directly from you include your name, email address, postal address, phone number, birth date, photographs, information about your exercise habits, demographic information, transaction history, and any other information you choose to provide.

 ### Information We Collect Automatically When You Use Our Services